apollographql/apollo-ios-dev/docs/DesignNotes/apollo-ios-pagination.md

 We use `Combine` across these classes for various reasons.

-#### Within `GraphQLQueryPager.Actor`
+#### Within `AsyncGraphQLQueryPager`

 1. We use `Combine` in the `subscribe` function, which allows callers to subscribe to the `GraphQLQueryPager`'s output.
 This is necessary, as we need to be able to support multiple subscribers on the same `GraphQLQueryPager` output.
 This is not possible with the existing Swift concurrency APIs, as they do not allow for multiple subscribers on the same `AsyncStream` or `AsyncSequence`.
 2. We use `Combine` within the `execute` function in order to suspend the `Continuation` until the `GraphQLQueryWatcher` callback has been called for the canonical load.
 This is due to the fact that the `GraphQLQueryWatcher`'s callback can be triggered many times, but we only care to suspend continuation during a fetch from the network.
-3. We annotate several properties of the `GraphQLQueryPager.Actor` with `@Published`.
+3. We annotate several properties of the `AsyncGraphQLQueryPager` with `@Published`.
 This allows us to subscribe to changes on these properties and respond to them, without having to initiate a new asynchronous context to access these properties.

 #### Within `GraphQLQueryPager`

 We use `Combine` in the initializer to listen to changes on the `GraphQLQueryWatcher`'s `publishers` property, which allows us to respond to changes on the `GraphQLQueryWatcher`'s internal variables.
 Note that we don't care about the values emitted by the `GraphQLQueryWatcher`'s `publishers` property, only that it has changed.
 This is due to the fact that these properties only change as a result of a fetch from the network or cache change, which may impact whether or not we can load more data.
-We listen to these properties for the sole purpose of setting the `canLoadNext` and `canLoadPrevious` properties, which are computed properties of the `Actor`.
+We listen to these properties for the sole purpose of setting the `canLoadNext` and `canLoadPrevious` properties, which are computed properties of the `AsyncGraphQLQueryPager`.

 Let's examine the initializer function in more detail: